 Q: Oxon Run is a brownfield; is it safe, and why put solar panels there?

-A: The brownfield site, alternatively known as Reservation 501 or the Eastover site, is a federally-owned, District-administered property that is contaminated with petroleum residues from former underground fuel storage tanks that have since been removed.
+A: The brownfield site, alternatively known as Reservation 501 or the Eastover site, is a federally-owned, District-administered property contaminated with petroleum residues from former underground fuel storage tanks that have since been removed.
 The residues are located approximately 17 - 25 feet below the surface.
 These residues have a high affinity for soil, and thus pose no danger to humans or animals if left in place.
 A community solar facility is the highest, best possible use for the site.

 Q: Are solar panels and solar farms dangerous?